HefestusTec/bolinho/docs/api/front_end_api.md

 !!! quote ""
     Asks the front for the current load percentage.

-    LoadPercentage is shown to the user in a progress bar.

-    This value is usually between 0-100
+    This variable is shown to the user in a progress bar.
+And is usually between 0-100.

-    Returns returns the LoadPercentage
+    Returns the load percentage value

     ``` python title="Python usage example"
     from bolinho_api.experiment import experiment_api